 Researchers from Kao Corporation, Tokyo, Japan:

-Chlorogenic acids (CGA) in green coffee bean extract (GCE) reduce blood
+Chlorogenic acids (CGA) in green coffee bean extract (GCE) reduce

-examined the blood pressure-lowering effect and safety of CGA in patients with
+researchers examined the blood pressure-lowering effect and safety of

-mild hypertension through a placebo-controlled, randomized clinical trial.
+CGA in patients with mild hypertension through a placebo-controlled,

-Subjects (n = 28) were randomized to receive treatment with CGA (140 mg/day)
+randomized clinical trial.
+Subjects (n = 28) were randomized to receive

-from GCE or placebo.
-They found that blood pressure (systolic and diastolic)
+treatment with CGA (140 mg/day) from GCE or placebo.
+They found that

-decreased significantly during the ingestion period in the CGA group but not the
+ingestion period in the CGA group but not the placebo group.
+They

-blood pressure and safe for patients with mild hypertension.
+and safe for patients with mild hypertension.
 [1]

-[1] The blood pressure-lowering effect and safety of chlorogenic acid from green
+[1] The blood pressure-lowering effect and safety of chlorogenic acid

-coffee bean extract in essential hypertension.
+from green coffee bean extract in essential hypertension.

 green coffee bean extract